 Member States must monitor the bathing waters every year.
 The monitoring calendar should provide for at least four samples to be taken per season (except where the season is very short or where there are special geographic constraints).
 The sampling interval should not be longer than one month.
 Upon the monitoring results gathered in four years, Member States should assess the bathing waters at the end of every season.
 A shorter period may be acceptable in some cases.

 The waters are classified according to their level of quality: poor, sufficient, good or excellent, linked to clear numerical quality standards for bacteriological quality.
 The category "sufficient" is the minimum quality threshold that all Member States should attain by the end of the 2015 season at the latest.
 Where water is classified as "poor", Member States should take certain management measures, e.g. banning bathing or posting a notice advising against it, providing information to the public, and suitable corrective measures.

-Member States should also prepare a description of bathing waters and the potential impacts and threats to water quality, both as an information for citizens and as a management tool for the responsible authorities, the so-called profiles.
+Member States should also prepare a description of bathing waters and the potential impacts and threats to water quality, both as an information for citizens and as a management tool for the responsible authorities, through the so-called bathing water profiles.
 They could include in particular a description of the area concerned, any sources of pollution and the location of the water monitoring points.
 A guidance document based on best practices has been prepared with the cooperation of national experts.
-The profiles should be ready in March 2011.
+The bathing water profiles can cover one or more contiguous bathing waters and should be ready since March 2011.